Make health care decisions in advance

 1. Use a form

-- You can get a form from your lawyer, from a social worker or from some office supply stores.
+- You can get a form from your doctor, a hospital or facility where you receive care, a lawyer or from a social worker.

 - You can sometimes get advance directive forms from organizations that give people information about Medicare, such as Medicare/Medicaid Assistance Program of Michigan (MMAP)/ your SHIP (which stands for State Health Insurance Assistance Program).
 Section 3 of your Explanation of Benefits booklet tells how to contact Medicare/Medicaid Assistance Program of Michigan (MMAP)/ your SHIP.
 Use this list to find your plan and view your Evidence of Coverage.